 If I think back to my late parents, they suffered and died of cancer—I would think it’s a relief that they no longer have to suffer from their illness.

-More importantly, they no longer have to go through suffering on earth, and because of what Christ had done on the cross—they have eternity in Heaven.
+More importantly, they no longer have to go through suffering on earth, and because of what Christ had done on the cross—there’s reconciliation with God.

 No more sin.

 But a loving, eternal and perfect relationship with God.

 So, I’m joyful that my father and mother are in a better place.
 ‘Better’ is such an understatement in this case.